 After studying film music composition and conducting at the University of Arizona under film/TV composer Jeff Haskell, Ralston completed graduate level work in the Scoring for Motion Pictures & Television program from the University of Southern California in 2002.
 His studies and musical background sparked an extraordinary desire to enhance the heart of a film’s narrative with the language of music.

-Brian Ralston is a Los Angeles based composer and conductor, where he lives with his wife Heather and daughter.
-Working in Hollywood for over 17 years, Brian has composed the scores for a wide range of films including his upcoming intimate score to the dramatic love story Being Rose starring Cybill Shepherd and James Brolin which will hit USA theaters January 2019, The inspirational sports film Crooked Arrows (20th Century Fox) starring Brandon Routh (Superman Returns) and Gil Birmingham (Twilight, Hell or High Water), directed by Steve Rash (Buddy Holly Story, Can‘t Buy Me Love).
+Ralston is best known for his work on the film score for “Crooked Arrows” (20th Century Fox), the first mainstream Hollywood movie about lacrosse, starring Brandon Routh (“Superman Returns”) and Gil Birmingham (“Wind River”, “Hell or High Water”), directed by Steve Rash (“Buddy Holly Story”, “Can‘t Buy Me Love”).
+The score reflects richly thematic melodies set against the thrill of victory and the pains of defeat in the action-packed sports drama, which has won him much praise within the film community.
 Of Brian‘s Crooked Arrows score, Daniel Schweiger of Film Music Magazine says, "It‘s this kind of constantly surprising depth and sense of sports adventure that will hopefully let "Crooked Arrows" fly Ralston straight, and deservedly into the big leagues with his terrific score that‘s seemingly shot out of from nowhere."

 Most recently, Ralston worked on the upcoming intimate score to the dramatic love story “Being Rose”, starring Cybill Shepherd, James Brolin, and Pam Grier which will hit theaters nationwide January 2019.